docker/labs/1.12/swarm-sample/README.md

 Let's create a swarm cluster with 2 manager and 2 worker nodes

 ```
-$ ./swarm.sh --manager 1 --worker 2
+$ ./swarm.sh --manager 2 --worker 2
--> swarm will start with 1 manager and 2 workers
+->  about to create a swarm with 2 manager(s) and 2 workers
+-> creating Docker host for manager 1 (please wait)
--> creating Docker host for manager (please wait)
+-> creating Docker host for manager 2 (please wait)
 -> creating Docker host for worker 1 (please wait)
 -> creating Docker host for worker 2 (please wait)
 -> init swarm
-Swarm initialized: current node (1mjj1lexqflvjibzble3i1jg5) is now a manager.
+Swarm initialized: current node (99xi3bzlgobxmeff573qitctg) is now a manager.
+-> join manager 2 to the swarm
+Node f4wocnel60xwfn2z522a645ba accepted in the swarm.
--> join worker to the swarm
+-> join worker 1 to the swarm
 This node joined a Swarm as a worker.
--> join worker to the swarm
+-> join worker 2 to the swarm
 This node joined a Swarm as a worker.
 -> deploy service with 5 replicas with exposed port 8080
--> waiting for service 4675wvkghv6tdgxzqxbey2l4x to be available
+-> waiting for service 5ny5u5pmfw75mnomleb34a3kp to be available
 ... retrying in 2 seconds
 ... retrying in 2 seconds
 ... retrying in 2 seconds